blairmacintyre/blairmacintyre.github.com/_posts/2018-06-29-why-does-ar-in-chrome-canary-need-camera-access-in-the-web-page.md

 As I said above, I understand that if users can see the camera video, they may not **yet** distinguish between the browser and the web page having access to it.
 But, it is our job to educate them and help them understand what they are actually consenting to.
 By not distinguishing between these two cases, and helping users understand the difference, where are doing users a massive disservice.
 People need to understand what data they are giving away, and when; they need to understand that native AR apps have access to shocking amounts of data, and that web-based AR apps can provide a range of access, such as:

 * Just the pose data of the camera, and the 3D location of places in the room the user taps on the screen.
+A permission could ask "Chrome wants to use the camera to display video and provide AR capabilities to immersive-web.github.io".
 * Abstract structural information about the world, such as planes or illumination, and eventually access to native sensing (like detecting certain images, or faces like on the iPhoneX).
+A permission could ask "Chrome wants to use the camera to display video and provide information it detects about the world around you to immersive-web.github.io".
 * Full access to camera and sensor data, with the corresponding privacy and security risks.
+A permission could ask "Chrome wants to use the camera to display video and provide video frames to immersive-web.github.io".

+(I'm not tied to the exact wording, but I think the difference is important.)

-We other companies integrate web-based AR (via WebXR) into mainstream browsers, I hope we can do a better job of helping users understand these differences and provide informed consent to web applications.
+As other companies integrate web-based AR (via WebXR) into mainstream browsers, I hope we can all try to help users understand these differences and provide informed consent to web applications.